Fushika124801/hello-World/README.md

 Hi people!!

-I the big and beutiful MAN.
+I the big and beautiful Man.